Skip to main content

 Treat your voicemail as a live operating policy: it screens access, sets expectations, and directs the next action.
 Keep it current, because outdated instructions create friction fast.

 Use one script standard: confirm identity, give one routing path per caller type, and promise only a callback window you can currently keep.
-If timing is not verified yet, keep this placeholder in draft: Add current response window after verification.
+If timing is not verified yet, keep the callback promise out of the live script until your policy is confirmed.

 After each script edit, test every route you named: leave the voicemail, send the email, submit the booking, and post in the client thread.
 Email can support voicemail, but it does not replace it, so verify both paths.
 If you propose follow-up times, treat them as calendar-backed commitments, send the invites, and follow up at the exact times you stated.